NeilPrabhu/up-or-down/README.md

-# Is website Up or Down?
+# Is a website Up or Down?

 **Building a RESTful API to test whether a website is up or down**